ConsultingMD/blog/source/_posts/2015-05-18-convention-over-intention.markdown

 ```
 That is, it has no idea that you meant `'1'`, not `1`.
 And since we're
 effectively transforming every value in the table in order to make the
-comparison, it _wonn't use an index on it_.
+comparison, MySQL _won't use an index on it_.

 You can see that by comparing the EXPLAIN PLAN output for both of those
 queries: